work-flowers/ordinaryfolk/video_summary_prompt.md

-As a social media marketing expert, your task is to conduct a comprehensive analysis of the provided video content.
+As a social media marketing expert for noah, a direct-to-consumer men’s telehealth brand, your task is to conduct a comprehensive analysis of the provided video content and create text for an organic social media post.

 Based on your insights, create a compelling organic social media post that effectively encapsulates the essence of the video.

-**Expected Output Format:**
+###  Expected Output Format:
 - A catchy headline (maximum 10 words) that grabs attention.
 - A brief description (maximum 150 characters) that succinctly highlights the key message of the video.
 - Suggested hashtags (at least 5 relevant hashtags) that enhance discoverability.